 Stories work better on concrete actions not abstract concepts

-The “story” such as there is doesn’t really have a hero, it’s talking about an abstract concept or feeling – the concept of “can”.
+The “story” such as there is doesn’t really have a hero.
+It talks about an abstract concept or feeling – the concept of “can”.

-There’s no real action or series of events to hold your interest.
+There’s no real action to hold your interest.
 A bunch of bland, generic jump cuts.
 Which, if you took out the yellow brand cues, feel like they could be used in any other bank advertising.

-And while it’s good to connect on emotion, this one doesn’t seem to really talk to specific emotions.
-It feels too arty and too abstract to be something that real customers would identity with.
+And while it’s good to connect on emotion, this one doesn’t really talk to specific emotions.
+It feels too arty and too abstract to be something real customers would identity with.